bahrus/p-et-alia/README.md

 "on" specifies the name of the event to listen for.

-"to" is a css selector, similar to css selectors in a css file.
+"to" is a CSS selector, similar to CSS selectors in a CSS file.
 Only the way that selector is used is as a test on each of the next siblings after the p-d element.
 The code uses the "matches" method to test each element for a match.

 "prop" refers to the name of a property on the matching elements which need setting.